be-hase/output-capture/README.md

 # output-capture

 [Java] Output capture for testing.
-Inspired OutputCapture of Spring Boot.
+Inspired by OutputCapture of Spring Boot.